nim-lang/nimble/readme.markdown

 ## About

-Nimble has been written by [Dominik Picheta](http://picheta.me/) with help from a number of [contributors](https://github.com/nim-lang/nimble/graphs/contributors).
+Nimble has been written by [Dominik Picheta](https://picheta.me/) with help from a number of [contributors](https://github.com/nim-lang/nimble/graphs/contributors).
-It is licensed under the BSD license (Look at license.txt for more info).
+It is licensed under the 3-clause BSD license, see [license.txt](license.txt) for more information.